Parry-Parry/tadNotes/TaD.md

 ### Pre-recorded Lecture

 Twitter trending does not just look at what are the most popular terms right now but instead the terms that are being spoken about more than previously.

+*Indentifying what a text is about*
+- Important 'key' words
+- Entities
+- Properties of a person
+- Things
+- Actions

+_Filler words do not give context_

+_Generally ignore URLs_